 India and Pakistan have fought 4 wars so far, in 1947-1949, 1965, 1971 and 1999.
 This time around, both sides have the Bomb, so are unlikely to use it, as it would finish the Central Asian Oil pipeline project.
 It would also destabilise the region.
 The chances of another conventional war is still there, so watch for developments over the next few days.

-My father was a diplomat, (Error: he wasn't the ambassador, in the accepted sense of 'diplomat'. he was with the foreign service) so I grew up in England and Japan.
+My father was a diplomat, (Corr: he wasn't the ambassador, in the accepted sense of 'diplomat'. he was in the foreign service) so I grew up in England and Japan.
 Even learned Japanese, now forgotten, alas.
 I had no feeling of belonging to any one religion , so instead choose a more universal Buddhist-Hindu philosophy and personal spiritual belief system that draw heavily on the secret history of the original races of humanity.

 When dad's posting to America fell through we returned to Pakistan where I finished University.
 Most of my family was in the military, so I went to Air Force school but failed the medical exam to join the Air Force.
 Another door opened, and while I went to Canada in 1970, many of my friends on both sides of the border fought (and died) in the 1971 war.